Nelluk/Polymarket/README.md

 - The plugin will display up to 7 outcomes for each query, sorted by probability.
 - Only outcomes with at least 1% probability are shown.
 - For markets with custom outcomes (not Yes/No), the outcome name is displayed in parentheses.
+- Each outcome now includes a 24-hour price change, shown as a percentage point difference with an up (🔺) or down (🔻) arrow.

 ## Dependencies